Bill Cosby charged with felony sexual assault in Pennsylvania

 Cosby has stressed through his attorneys and in court filings that the deposition excerpts contained no testimony that he engaged in any non-consensual sex or gave Quaaludes to anyone without their knowledge or consent.

-Earlier this month, Cosby sued seven of his accusers, saying the women who said they were assaulted were lying and had defamed his “honorable legacy and reputation.”
+Earlier this month, Cosby sued seven of his accusers, saying the women who said they were assaulted were lying and had defamed his “honourable legacy and reputation.”

 The actor is best known for playing Dr. Cliff Huxtable, the family patriarch in the TV sitcom “The Cosby Show,” one of the country’s highest-rated television shows in the 1980s.